mic051/cse15l-lab-reports/lab3/index.md

 chapter-2.txt
 ```

 `-N` is used to show the line numbers of the file.
 This is useful as it helps you indicate where you are in the file.
+I used the source mentioned at the beginning.

+### -X

 ```
 panpharaconic@LAPTOP-APOM855S MINGW64 ~/Documents/GitHub/docsearch/technical/911report (main)